lclark070607/firstshoppingcart/README.md

     Nothing was working.
 Somehow I'm not accessing the value of the functions.
     I did try calling the two functions for tax and subtotal before and in my function.

+6. In the yogastorefront repo -->  I wanted to use svg images and so I ended up learning about Modernizer, which I did install.
+I used svg images and replaced them with png images.
+But I could never get the images (either form) to look good or be adequately responsive.

+7. I stopped using yogastorefront repo because I couldn't figure out JQuery install with foundation.
+It didn't work.
+Also, the whole repo, while fun to play with foundation layout, became a mess.
+I did include it though so you could see that I was working, researching, etc over break.

+8. I started playing with some simple CSS to style the cart, mainly for my eyes.
+However, somehow I've messed up my code?
+So maybe take the link to my style sheet out to see what I really was working with through most of my project.

+9. I watched 24 of the 34 videos for the shopping cart tutorial.
+I took a lot of notes (both in yogastorefront and firstshoppingcart).
+It helps me to be very active with this stuff.
+I tell my students all the time that reading isn't a poolside activity necessarily...you have to work it, rework it in your head.
+Coding is very similiar.